 Guarding the Gates: How Domestic Regulations Influence Foreign Market Entry

 This thesis project investigates whether industry-specific regulations serve as a strategic instrument to shield domestic markets from foreign competition.
 By employing quantitative analysis of data from QuantGov, a platform that tracks regulatory changes and trends for the US and a few other countries, this thesis will analyze the correlation between the density and complexity of regulations in specific industries and the entry of foreign firms.
 This involves comparing regulatory changes with foreign direct investment flows, import penetration, and the presence of foreign firms in domestic markets based on trade and economic data from sources like the World Bank, WTO, and national trade databases.
-For a Master's dissertation, a causal analysis may be attempted.
+For a Master's dissertation, a causal analysis could be attempted.

 Partly based on student interest, the thesis may also focus on a a single high-profile industry known for significant regulatory oversight, such as telecommunications, pharmaceuticals, or agriculture.
 These will allow exploring instances where regulatory changes coincided with strategic economic events or shifts in international trade policies.